Bridging the gap between Kingston First and the business community with a new website

 And with a renewal ballot on the horizon, it was crunch time for businesses to give them their vote to run the district for another five years—a vote that would hinge closely on communicating what they did for businesses in the most transparent, understandable, and engaging way.

-From there, we restructured and reorganised the site to build intuitive user journeys, prioritising tasks that users would most want to perform, like getting in touch or booking courses.
-Once the structure was finished, we refocused the site’s content around giving users real value, refreshing it with a simple yet approachable tone of voice, deploying a cross-linking strategy for related content, and creating areas for helpful downloads.
+Then we reorganised the site to build intuitive user journeys, prioritising tasks that users would most want to perform.
+Once the structure was finished, we refocused the site’s content around giving users real value, refreshing it with an approachable tone of voice, deploying a cross-linking strategy, and creating areas for helpful downloads.

 Combining these with 1-1 training sessions, we set the team up with the tools and knowledge they’d need to manage their day-to-day marketing tasks in-house.